Skip to main content

 Northern Ireland

 In England, the Department for Education (DfE) provides the key statutory guidance for anyone working with children and young people: Working together to safeguard children (DfE, 2023).
 This sets out how organisations should work together to keep children safe.
 Chapter 4: Organisational responsibilities sets out the requirements for voluntary, charity, social enterprise, faith-based organisations and private sectors.
+In England, the Keeping Children Safe in Education (DfE, 2025) statutory guidance is also relevant to the work at MHI.

 In Northern Ireland, the Department of Health has published Co-operating to safeguard children and young people in Northern Ireland (Department of Health, 2017).
 Section 3.8 sets out how voluntary, charitable, faith and community-based organisations should contribute to keep children safe.